jfitisoff/insite/README.md

 #     given page.
 ```

-Insite has some regression tests that run for this site.
-Some sample code for [material.angular.io](https://material.angular.io) can be found [here](https://github.com/jfitisoff/insite/tree/master/lib/insite/examples/material_angular_io).
+Insite has some regression tests that use [material.angular.io](https://material.angular.io).
+The site code that the tests utilize can be found [here](https://github.com/jfitisoff/insite/tree/master/lib/insite/examples/material_angular_io).

 # Installation:
 ```